ZealotAlie/Atmosphere/README.md

 # Atmosphere
-Simple projet for understand the atmosphere scattering
+Simple project for understand the atmosphere scattering